National Supports - Mental Health Support

 Daughters of Charity Child and Family Service

-The Daughters of Charity Child and Family Service (DoCCFS) is a not for profit public service organisation.
-They provide a range of therapeutic supportive services to children and families based in the greater Dublin region.
-The aim of their Family Centre Service is to provide free of charge flexible service to families to include individual sessions, parenting, family and group work, home visits, outreach and a drop-in facility.
-See here to read more on the full list of services provided and how to make a referral.
-The full list of their locations can be found here.
+The Daughters of Charity Child and Family Service (DoCCFS) has a range of therapeutic supportive services for children and families in Dublin.
+Their Family Centre Service gives a free and flexible service to families including individual sessions, parenting, family and group work, home visits, outreach and a drop-in facility.
+See their full list of services and how to make a referral to them

 Exchange House Ireland National Traveller Mental Health Service

-This is a multi-disciplinary frontline service offering Education and Training Services, Children and Young People Services, Family Support and Crisis Intervention Services, Addiction Services and the National Traveller Mental Health Service.
-Their Family Support Service includes: Social Work; Crisis Intervention; One to One Counselling; Advocacy & Facilitation of Access to Other Services Nationally; the Parent Plus Programme; and Housing & Accommodation Advice and Support.
-Exchange House Ireland is also the main provider of Youth Services to the Traveller Community in the Greater Dublin Area.
-You can read more about its Youth Services here.
+Their Family Support Service includes: Social Work; Crisis Intervention; One to One Counselling; Advocacy; the Parent Plus Programme; and Housing & Accommodation Advice and Support.
+Exchange House Ireland is also the main provider of Youth Services to the Traveller Community in Dublin

 Family Carers Ireland